Find Nursing Colleges

 100% Women

 University of Cincinnati - Main Campus comes in at #5 on our list of the most popular colleges offering master's degrees in maternal/child health and neonatal nursing.
-The average in-state tuition for full-time undergraduates is $10,099 per year, while in-state graduate students, on average, pay $13,224 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in maternal/child health and neonatal nursing from UC.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 14 people received their master's degree in maternal/child health and neonatal nursing from UC.

 #6